multiversx/mx-chain-rosetta/tests/localnet/README.md

 git clone git@github.com:ElrondNetwork/elrond-proxy-go.git --branch rosetta-development
 ```

-Start the local testnet using `erdpy` (will also start the Rosetta API):
+Start the localnet using `erdpy` (will also start the Rosetta API):

 ```
 cd tests/localnet